smartadserver/smart-gma-mediation-adapter-ios/README.md

 Setup
 -----

-To start using the _Smart AdServer iOS SDK_ through DFP, simply add all the classes included in this repository in your project (**the Xcode projects needs to contain a correctly installed _Smart AdServer SDK_**).
+To start using the _Smart AdServer iOS SDK_ through DFP, simply add all the classes included in this repository in your project (**the Xcode project needs to contain a correctly installed _Smart AdServer iOS SDK_**).

 You can declares _SDK Mediation Creatives_ in the _DFP_ interface.
 To setup the _Custom Event_ (under _Ad networks_), you need to fill: